captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
 Okay.
-Now, on your way out-- hand me that damn butter knife.
+Now, on your way out—hand me that damn butter knife.

 ---